 For years I’d felt like a part of my body was missing — because my teeth were.
 My dentist told me that dental implants would make me feel and look a lot better.
 OK, I said.
 Now, I’m thrilled.
 I can smile, eat anything, and enjoy a good laugh with my friends.

-Using the most recent advances in dental implant technology, Drs.
-Liston, Broadbent, Chandler and McCormick are able to place single stage implants.
+Using the most recent advances in dental implant technology, Dr. Broadbent, Dr. Chandler, Dr. Hall and Dr. McCormick are able to place single stage implants.
 These implants do not require a second procedure to uncover them, but do require a minimum of six weeks of healing time before artificial teeth are placed.
-There are even situations where the implants can be placed at the same time as a tooth extraction – further minimizing the number of surgical procedures.
+There are even situations where the implant can be placed at the same time as the tooth extraction – further minimizing your number of surgical procedures.

-Dental Implant placement is a team effort between an oral and maxillofacial surgeon and a restorative dentist.
-While Drs.
-Liston, Broadbent, Chandler and McCormick perform the actual implant surgery, initial tooth extractions, and bone grafting if necessary, the restorative dentist (your dentist) fits and makes the permanent prosthesis.
+Dental implant placement is a team effort between an oral and maxillofacial surgeon and a restorative dentist.
+Drs.
+Broadbent, Chandler, Hall or McCormick performs the actual implant surgery, initial tooth extractions, and bone grafting if necessary.
+The restorative dentist (your dentist) fits and makes the permanent prosthesis.
 Your dentist will also make any temporary prosthesis needed during the implant process.